YellowJacketLinux/CPAN-RPM/README.md

 This document does not exceed 80 characters in width *however* it does use a few multi-byte characters (all from ISO-8859-15) that may cause some lines to exceed 80 characters in width on systems without native font support for those glyphs in their console font.
+The actual character encoding of this document is UTF8, but it can be converted to ISO-8859-15 (or Windows/CP-1252) without glyph changes.

 ### Copyright and License